omer-nevo/repository_analyzer/README.md

 Initially considered CintraAI Code Chunker
 Time constraints led to fixed 500-token approach

+Context-Aware Querying: Uses OpenAI’s embeddings to analyze code.

 ## Performance considerations

+Uses batch processing for indexing repositories efficiently.
+Implements rate limiting (AsyncLimiter) to handle OpenAI API calls.
+Supports async execution (asyncio) for non-blocking operations.

 ## Future improvements

+The current implementation does not work fluently yet and lacks some features required:

+1. API Enhancements
+The API is still in its basic form and requires further development.
+Implement authentication and authorization mechanisms for security.
+2. Smarter File Handling & Chunking
+Currently, the repository does not handle various file types and encodings.
+3. Assistant & Vector Database Integration
+The Assistant can generate its own code snippets, but it is not yet integrated with the vector database to retrieve relevant code from indexed files.

 ## Contributing